 Day 1: Tokyo

 After passing formalities at Narita Airport, you will be met by your driver in the arrival hall who will assist you with the shared transfer to your hotel (60 – 90 minutes).
 The remainder of your day is free to rest and relax or to start the discovery of this fascinating city.

 One of the World’s most cutting-edge capitals, Tokyo is a city of contrasts.
 Famous for its cutting edge modernity, neon-lit landscape and towering skyscrapers, it is also home to sprawling parkland, peaceful shrines and temples and lovingly tended gardens.
 Despite its love affair with manga pop culture, fashion, high-tech trends and conspicuous consumption, below the surface is a city that has its roots in an ancient heritage.
 Shinto shrines and Buddhist temples stand close to skyscrapers as a reminder of a more contemplative time and at the heart of the hyperactive center lies the serene Imperial Palace, the home of the ruling emperor that provides a tangible link to the city’s historical past.
 Behind the shopping, entertainment and commercial emporia can be found quaint wooden houses, private gardens with meticulously clipped bonsai trees and the Zen-like calm of the Hamarikyu Gardens.
 The city’s reputation as a mega-expensive metropolis is ill conceived and visitors can take advantage of inexpensive izakaya bars and neighborhood cafes that serve delicious noodles and rice dishes.
 Overnight in Tokyo.

-Mobile Internet SIM card
+Option: Mobile Internet SIM card